 As Bajos del Toro is a popular hiking spot for the city Costa Ricans, it’s an excellent local destination off the beaten path.

 If this sounds like the right hike for you, read our guide to find out more!

-Catarata Rio Agrio is a 2 hour drive and 67 kilometers (43 miles) from San Jose.
+Catarata Rio Agrio is in the town of Bajos del Toro in the Alajuela province.
+It is a 2 hour drive and 67 kilometers (43 miles) from San Jose.
 You can find it on Waze under the name “Catarata Rio Agrio.”

 Catarata Rio Agrio Waterfall Entrance fee